pauliusbar/training/README.md

 >>>>>>> parent of 56a8aa2 (Update README.md)
 What is Git?
 Git is a distributed version control system.
 This means that a local clone of the project is a complete version control repository.
 These fully-functional local repositories make it is easy to work offline or remotely.
-Developers commit their work locally, and then sync their copy of the repository with the copy on the server. (
+Developerssdfgh commit their work locally, and then sync their copy of the repository with the copy on the server. (

  )
 qasdfghjkl